 No secure email

-You can’t select share with teams option for messages protected by sensitivity labels, outlook-only or non-forwarding default options, or S/MIME.
-This is because the connector cannot delete the encryption that protects these messages.
+You can’t select the Share to Teams option for messages protected with sensitivity labels, the default Outlook Encrypt Only or Do Not Forward or S/MIME options.
+This is because the connector cannot remove the encryption that protects these messages.

 When you share an Outlook message with Teams, the add-in checks for the presence of the Teams desktop client.
-If available, the add-on uses single sign-on (SSO) to open a new window in the Teams client to create the message details to share.
-This is the big difference between the old method and the new one.
-Creating a window in an already connected Teams client is faster and creates less overhead than the alternative, which is that Outlook does the work to connect to Teams and send the message.
+If available, the add-in uses single sign-on (SSO) to open a new window in the Teams client to compose the message details for sharing.
+This is the major difference between the old method and the new.
+Creating a window in an already connected Teams client is faster and creates less overhead than the alternative, which has Outlook do the job of connecting to Teams and sending the message.

-Microsoft says Share to Teams is controllable “by selectively enabling or disabling this add-in for individual users through PowerShell Cmdlet.
-Admin documentation will be published soon. ” Although Microsoft promises that a cmdlet will be available, I’m not sure many tenants want to disable Share to Teams.
-It’s not a feature I’ve used many times, but I’m grateful he’s there when I need it.
-I suspect most other organisations will fall into the same category.
+Microsoft says Share to Teams is controllable “by selectively enabling or disabling this add-in for individual users via PowerShell Cmdlet.
+Admin documentation will be published soon.
+While Microsoft promises a cmdlet will be available, I’m not sure many tenants want to disable Share to Teams.
+It’s not a feature I’ve used often, but I’m thankful it’s there when I need it.
+I suspect most other organizations will fall into the same category.